Capone's Art-House Round-Up with David Chase's NOT FADE AWAY and the French crime drama THE BIG PICTURE!!!

 Chase wisely keeps things intimate.
 The trials and tribulations come from internal riffs, and not, for example, one of the band members getting drafted to go to Vietnam.
 One guy falls in love and spends too much time with the girlfriend; the original leader of the band is effectively pushed out because his playing isn't progressing with the rest of the group; and family drama is always present.
 There's also a great deal of humor in NOT FADE AWAY, most of which stems from mishaps at various gigs.
 I'm particularly happy this film exists because it's a story that never quite been told this way before, and certainly not with this level of attention to detail.
 There's a final sequence that borders on haunting, and it was in that moment that the film went from very good to great in my mind.
 I know there are much sexier films out there in the world right now, but take a moment and remember the smaller stories that use real human emotion and passion as their greatest special effect.

-I have loved French crime dramas since I had an inkling of what they were and what made them different from crime dramas of other right-thinking countries.
+THE BIG PICTURE I have loved French crime dramas since I had an inkling of what they were and what made them different from crime dramas of other right-thinking countries.
 And while the French versions have changed over the years, they're still alive and well and being made by directors like Eric Lartigau, whose latest work is THE BIG PICTURE (which he co-adapted from the novel of the same name by Douglas Kennedy).
 I'll admit, I began watching this film not knowing a single thing about it, including that a crime was even committed in it.
 In fact, the way the film begins, it seems like more of an drama of the heart than one that involves an accidental killing.
 The film centers on Paul Exben (the great Romain Duris) as a young lawyer, who is both immensely successful at his firm (run by his mentor, Anne, played by Catherine Deneuve) and as a husband and father of two young children.

 Paul's excessive workload has gotten him in trouble with his wife, Sarah (Marina Foïs), at times.
 When Sarah attempts to tell Paul about a major change in her life, his enthusiasm and support for her decision leaves a lot to be desired.
 And for her, it's the final straw.
 At a neighborhood gathering, Paul embarrasses himself and Sarah when he comes to realize that she is having an affair with neighbor Greg (Eric Ruf), a handsome, free-spirited photojournalist.
 Soon after, Paul goes to visit his neighbor, who taunts him about the affair, leading to Paul lashing out and accidentally killing him.